 La Basse Cour: B&B near Alencon, Normandy

-Alençon, Town of Lace and Saint Therese of Lisieux
+Alençon: World-famous Lace and Birthplace of Saint Theresa of Lisieux

 Because of its position near major road routes, many modern travellers stopover at Alençon then move on.
 Don't make the same mistake.
 If you take the time to explore south-east Normandy and the upper Pays de Loire then you will discover a beautiful region with much to see and do but unspoiled by over-commercialisation.
 Alençon is the capital of the Orne, the most southerly part of Normandy.
 Away from the Atlantic influences, this area of inland Normandy has a very different climate to the Normandy coast - drier and warmer in spring, summer and autumn, colder and crisper in winter.